-As part of the Getty’s Pacific Standard Time series, the Library Foundation of Los Angeles & L.A.
-Public Library are developing a new project, titled No Prior Art, to open in 2024.
+Next year, the Library Foundation of Los Angeles and the L.A.
+Public Library will unveil a new project titled No Prior Art.

 My name is Aiden Lopez, and I am a freshman at El Camino Real Charter High School.
 Since January, I have been volunteering at the Platt Branch Library alongside our young adult librarian, Jennifer Watson.

 Palms and Playa Vista TLC: The Impact of Social Media on Teenage Mental Health: Understanding the Positive and Negative Effects

 My name is Angelina Chow, and as a Public Health Ambassador for the Los Angeles County Department of Public Health (LACDPH), I have received specialized training on timely COVID-19 health and safety information, as well as access to important public health information and resources to share as a community

 As part of the Los Angeles Public Library’s Teens Leading Change initiative at the Platt Library, a group of devoted volunteers has brought awareness to the dwindling species of pollinators that are vital to our ecosystem.